cran/ggpmisc/README.md

 `stat_fit_tb()`.

 Two statistics, `stat_dens2d_filter()` and `stat_dens2d_label()`,
-implement tagging or selective labelling of observations based on the local 2D density of observations.
+implement tagging or selective labeling of observations based on the local 2D density of observations.
 These two stats are designed to work well together with `geom_text_repel()` and `geom_label_repel()` from package ‘ggrepel’.

-A summary statistic using special grouping for quadrants `stat_quadrant_counts()` can be used to automate labelling with the number of observations.
+A summary statistic using special grouping for quadrants `stat_quadrant_counts()` can be used to automate labeling with the number of observations.

 The statistics `stat_apply_panel()` and `stat_apply_group()` can be